Duo Caron

-Duo Caron is a classical music group who transcribe and perform great orchestral works for various piano formations.
+Duo Caron is a classical music group who transcribe and perform orchestral works for various piano formations.

 History

-Born in Rimouski, Quebec, Canada, sibling pianists Josee and Martin Caron have lived in Montreal for several years.
+Born in Rimouski, Quebec, sibling pianists Josee and Martin Caron began their careers in Montreal.
 They started collaborating under the name Duo Caron in 1990.

-In 1994, thanks to the unique nature of the transcriptions of masterful works and the quality of the high-level interpretations, the duo received an internship grant from the Quebec-Wallonia-Brussels Agency for Youth AQWBJ, for a promotional tour in French-speaking Belgium.
+In 1994, because of their transcriptions, the duo received an internship grant from Quebec-Wallonia-Brussels Agency for Youth (AQWBJ) for a promotional tour in Belgium, which was met with rave reviews.

-Following this recognition, the duo obtained a series of concert engagements, recordings and federal grants such as Musicaction.
-These performances earned him rave reviews.

-However, after the recording of Mendelssohn, Martin Caron decided to leave the duo and devote himself exclusively to composition and teaching, a decision taken by mutual agreement between sibling.
+In 2012, after the recording of Mendelssohn, Martin Caron left the group to focus exclusively on composition and teaching.

-Since 2020, the duo Caron has brought together pianists Carmen Picard and Josee Caron.
-The team's mandate remains the same, namely the interpretation of their own arrangements of orchestral works for two pianos and for piano duet.
-Their thematic album (2023), described by The Music Scene as impeccable ensemble playing, brings together different styles of 20th century Suites.
+Since 2020, the duo has consisted of Carmen Picard and Josee Caron.
+They released an album in 2023, met with positive reviews.

 Premieres

 Alan Belkin's Petite Suite for two pianos, commissioned by the Duo Caron, was premiered by Duo Caron in Montreal's Claude-Champagne Concert Hall.